 For one, as I mentioned above, a hot yoga practice is strenuous!
 Pregnancy affects heart rate and blood pressure, putting you at higher risk of dizziness and fainting.
 Adding heat would simply increase the chance of that happening.
 While I obviously don’t want that to happen to you, having it happen to you and baby is even worse.

 Additionally, during pregnancy, you have higher levels of the hormone relaxin.
 This makes the joints looser and more susceptible to over-stretching.
 As I mentioned above, the heat in a hot yoga class can make you feel more “open” and less aware of how far your body can really stretch.
 When you push into the “borrowed flexibility” created by relaxin, you are far more likely to pull a muscle, tendon, or ligament during pregnancy.

 Prenatal Yoga Classes

 Obviously, I think there’s a strong case against hot yoga during pregnancy.
 And I just don’t see a compelling case for it.
 I know, maybe you love it.
 Maybe it’s what keeps you sane.

 But, there has never been a better time to explore gentler options for your body.
 You are about to have some major changes in your life, momma.
 You are going to come out of this experience a totally different person.
 I would love for that person to be someone who can be gentle with their body and listen to the shifts nature is creating in you.
-Learn more about (unheated!) prenatal yoga here and join us for class here.
+Learn more about (unheated!) prenatal yoga here and join us for class in-person here.